-• Starting antiretroviral treatment early, and sustaining it as part of your everyday routine, is the best way of ensuring that your immune system stays strong.
+• Starting antiretroviral treatment as soon as possible, and sustaining it as part of your everyday routine, is the best way of ensuring that your immune system stays strong.

-• Healthy eating, regular exercise and getting enough rest are all good ways to maintain your health.
+• Exercising regularly, eating well, getting enough rest and quality sleep are all vital to maintaining your health.

 • Your mental wellbeing is just as important as your physical health.
 Talking about your concerns with family, friends or a support group can really help.